Ainara12/Pands-project/README.md

 ![](images/Histogram.png)

-With the histogram we can see the range of values for every of the four variables ( sepal length, sepal width, petal length and petal width).
+With the histogram we can see the range of species-secific values for each of the four variables ( sepal length, sepal width, petal length and petal width).

-I have also added an histogram that shows the variables and species category in the same plot , as a reference to see the difference in distribution within the three types of iris flowers.
+I have also added a histogram that shows the variables and species category in the same plot , as a reference to see the difference in distribution within the three types of iris flowers.

 ![](images/Histsepallength.png)
 ![](images/Histsepalwidth.png)